SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/Logostician Vesper.md

     distance: 5 cube within 15
     target: Each creature and object in the area
     effects:
-      - cost: ≤11
+      - roll: Power Roll + 5
-        effect: A < 4 pull 3 toward the center of the area
+        t1: A < 4 pull 3 toward the center of the area
         t2: A < 5 pull 3 toward the center of the area
         t3: Pull 3 toward the center of the area
       - effect: A portal appears at the center of the area.
 Any creature at the center